shady-cs15/VOT-download-workspace-dataset/README.md

 # VOT-download-workspace-dataset
-matlab script for downloading the workspace dataset for VOT challenge without configuring the tracker
+Matlab script for downloading the workspace dataset for VOT challenge without configuring the tracker

+# Usage